lukasz-smolnicki/portfolio-message-board/README.md

 - [ ] Change class component to function component
 - [ ] Change props drilling to react Context or Redux
 - [ ] Add hooks (useState etc.)
+- [ ] Redirect when user change number of threads or posts to last pagination page

 ## Todo